core-wg/oscore/draft-ietf-core-object-security.md

 ## Sequence Numbers {#nonce-uniqueness}

 An AEAD nonce MUST NOT be used more than once per AEAD key.
-The uniqueness of (key, nonce) pairs is shown in {{kn-uniqueness}}, and in particular depends on a correct usage of Partial IVs.
+The uniqueness of (key, nonce) pairs is shown in {{kn-uniqueness}}, and in particular depends on a correct usage of Partial IVs (which encode the Sender Sequence Numbers, see {{cose-object}}).
 If messages are processed concurrently, the operation of reading and increasing the Sender Sequence Number MUST be atomic.

 ### Maximum Sequence Number {#max-seq}